renatoathaydes/spock-reports/README.md

 ## News

+* 3rd of July 2014 - After a long delay, I have finally published the 1.1 release on a public repo, thanks to @JayStGelais contribution.
+So now ``spock-reports`` is available on Bintray's [JCenter](http://jcenter.bintray.com/)!
 * 14th of September 2013 - Release of version 1.1 with some minor bug fixes and improvements in the information shown in reports.
 Please check the release notes in the file `releases/Release_Notes.txt`.
 * Today, the 6th of August 2013, I am proud to release version 1.0 of this project!
 I have made sure to make it as stable